 We know what works to end homelessness.
 Now we need our leaders to commit to our bold solutions, and invest in them at scale.

 It doesn’t have to be this way.
 We know what works to end homelessness, we just have to have the political courage to act.
-That’s why Bring California Home is proposing a fully funded, community-based strategy that would, alongside local and federal resources, reverse the cycle of homelessness in California.
+That’s why Bring California Home supports budget and policy advocacy to fully fund community-based strategies that would, alongside local and federal resources, reverse the cycle of homelessness in California.